onlinehub0808/-smart-contract-best-practices/README.md

 }
 ```

-Mutexes have their own disadvantages with the potential for deadlocks and reduced throughput - so choose the approach that works best for your use case and text extensively.
+Mutexes have their own disadvantages with the potential for deadlocks and reduced throughput - so choose the approach that works best for your use case and test extensively.

 <a name="dos-with-unexpected-throw"></a>